 Position title: Greek Language Teacher - Primary and Secondary Education (EDU-TEACH-GrL)

-ELIX is a Greek Non-Governmental Organisation committed to promote personal development and everyone's evolution as citizen of the world through active participation in public life.
+ELIX is a Greek Non-Governmental Organization committed to promote personal development and everyone's evolution as citizens of the world through active participation in public life.
 Founded in 1987, ELIX has supported and educated more than 10,000 people to participate in innovative actions in Greece and more than 40 countries around the world.

-Close coordination with other Teachers, as well as a Psychologist and a Social Worker..
+Reports to: Field Coordinator/Learning Center Officer.
+Close coordination with other Teachers, as well as a Psychologist and a Social Worker.

 Key role and responsibilities: